terrybroad/Learned-Sim-Autoencoder-For-Video-Frames/README.md

     $ python main.py --dataset DATASETNAME --is_run True

-Put the dataset in a directory called dataset within the code project file.
+Put the dataset directory in a directory called 'datasets' within the code project file.

 To turn a video into frames and frame into video you can use [ffmpeg](https://ffmpeg.org/)